Find Affordable College Courses

 Ithaca Communication & Journalism Master’s Program

-The communication and journalism program at Ithaca awarded 5 master's degrees in 2020-2021.
-About 40% of these degrees went to men with the other 60% going to women.
-Nationwide, master's degree programs only see 36% men graduate in communication and journalism each year.
-Ithaca does a better job at serving the male population as it supports 4% more men than average.
+For the most recent academic year available, 44% of communication & journalism master's degrees went to men and 56% went to women.
+Nationwide, master's degree programs only see 36% men graduate in communication & journalism each year.
+Ithaca does a better job at serving the male population as it supports 8% more men than average.

 undefined

-The following table and chart show the race/ethnicity for students who recently graduated from Ithaca College with a master's in communication and journalism.
+The following table and chart show the race/ethnicity for students who recently graduated from Ithaca College with a master's in communication & journalism.

 undefined